-What kind of difficulties and pitfalls might you expect in doing a study of this type?
+What kind of difficulties and pitfalls might one expect in doing a study of this type?
 Common challenges include bias, population specification, sample frame errors, non-responsive error, and generalizability.
-What will you do to prevent your anticipated challenges or minimize their effects?
+What will done to prevent anticipated challenges or minimize their effects?
 What objections might arise considering this proposed study/findings?